Would you like to participate in a research study about gratitude? Learn More

 What is known: My grandfather was the first confirmed case of ALS in my family.
 He got it at age 62 and was dead by 65.
 It was a rare disease at the time, known only by those who knew it as Lou Gehrig's disease.
-My grandfather was a doctor so diagnosed himself but sought confirmation from doctor friends and history has also confirmed his diagnosis.
+My grandfather was a doctor so diagnosed himself but sought confirmation from a colleague and history has also confirmed his diagnosis.
 My father developed symptoms at age 59 and died at 62.
 At that time they told us it was a coincidence that father and son had died of the same rare disease, but we all had our doubts.
 My sisters and I took comfort at the time that it seemed to strike males more than females -- another fact that was not true.

 It's not clear when my second-oldest sister started showing symptoms and we never suspected ALS since her presentation was so different from the two men in my family.
 What we've learned since is that ALS can manifest in two entirely different ways, but they are both caused by a mutation on the ninth chromosome, C9ORF72.
-My sister was first thought to be depressed, then Lewy Body Dementia was suspected, and when the family history was factored in, she was diagnosed with Fronto-Temporal Lobular Dementia or FTD.
+My sister was first thought to be depressed, then it was low thyroid, then Lewy Body Dementia, and when the family history was factored in, she was diagnosed with Fronto-Temporal Lobular Dementia or FTD.
 This turned out to be the purely cognitive side of ALS, whereas my father and grandfather had no cognitive decline at all.
 With my sister, the cognitive, behavioral and verbal side came long before anything involving her muscles.
 Even now, when she is getting end-of-life care thru hospice, her muscle-weakness doesn't present as much of a problem as her complete inability to communicate.
 A genetic test confirmed, on 11/7/16, the presence of the mutated gene C9ORF72, and also provided a gene to be searched for in the children and siblings of my sister.

 I then searched for a clinical trial that would test my DNA as well, and found a trial run by the Mayo Clinic out of UCSF, which was relatively close to me.
 My eldest sister and I were accepted into the trial and began three days of grueling, intrusive testing at the end of February and we received the results March 22.
 My sister tested negative for the mutation, but I was not so fortunate.
 At 56, I now know I'm likely to develop my first symptoms within the next two years and will be dead within the next five years.